Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

 \subsection{Stability of the polar displacements}

-In this section, we explore two aspects of the stability of the `ferroelectricity' in \ce{BaTiO3}, first, the critical thickness of the polarization for \ce{BaTiO3} and second, the stability of the unhappy polarization orientation with increasing \ce{BaTiO3} slab thickness.
+In this section, we explore two aspects of the stability of the `ferroelectricity' in \ce{BaTiO3}: first, the critical thickness of the polarization for \ce{BaTiO3} and second, the stability of the unhappy polarization orientation with increasing \ce{BaTiO3} slab thickness.

 We begin by calculating the energy as a function of the bulk soft mode distortion for superlattices containing 1, 5, and 10 layers of \ce{BaTiO3} and 4 layers of \ce{SmNiO3}.
 Our results are shown in Fig. \ref{fig:wt_soft_mode}a.
 The soft mode distortion is defined to be the change in structure of bulk \ce{BaTiO3} between the high-symmetry cubic and the polar tetragonal phase.
 A distortion of 0 thereby corresponds to cubic \ce{BaTiO3} and at the full bulk polarization, the distortion is 1.
-The superlattices were then constructed from a slab of \ce{BaTiO3} with different fractional distortions and a slab of \ce{SmNiO3} with active rotations, and the energy was calculated without any further structural relaxation.
+The superlattices were then constructed from a slab of \ce{BaTiO3} with different fractional soft-mode distortions and a slab of \ce{SmNiO3} with active rotations, and the energy was calculated without any further structural relaxation.

 We first analyze the right-hand side of Fig. \ref{fig:wt_soft_mode}a, which shows the energy as a function of soft mode distortion in the happy direction.
 We find a global minimum at +1 soft mode distortion for all three thicknesses down to 1 layer of \ce{BaTiO3}, indicating that these superlattices have no critical thickness.
 Next, we construct superlattices with 1-5 layers of centrosymmetric \ce{BaTiO3} and 4 layers of \ce{SmNiO3} with active rotations and subsequently relax them.
 Fig. \ref{fig:wt_crit_thickn} shows the averaged $P_\text{loc}$ of the \ce{BaTiO3} slab (green) as a function of slab thickness.
-We indeed find that the averaged out-of-plane polarization is stable down to a single unit cell and maintains a polarization value close to $P_\text{bulk}$ of \ce{BaTiO3} (grey dashed line), in contrast to the critical thickness found in \ce{BaTiO3} with \ce{SrRuO3} electrodes \cite{junquera_critical_2003}.
+We indeed find that the averaged out-of-plane polarization is stable down to a single unit cell and maintains a polarization value close to $P_\text{bulk}$ of \ce{BaTiO3} (grey dashed line).
+This is in striking contrast to the critical thickness of six unit cells found in \ce{BaTiO3} with \ce{SrRuO3} electrodes which do not contain charged (001) layers \cite{junquera_critical_2003}.
 Our findings are consistent with those of Ref. \cite{tao_ferroelectricity_2016}, which reported an absence of critical thickness for \ce{BaTiO3\text{/}LaNiO3} superlattices, and indicate a strong polarizing field created by the interface charges \cite{gattinoni_prediction_2022}.

 Next, we focus on the left-hand side of Fig. \ref{fig:wt_soft_mode}a which corresponds to the unhappy polarization direction where $P_\text{loc}$ of \ce{BaTiO3} is opposite to $P_\text{layer}$ of \ce{SmNiO3}.
 Without any metallic screening, the polar discontinuity in the unhappy orientation would increase up to $\SI{\sim \pm 80}{\mu C ~cm^{-2}}$ for $P_\text{loc}$ of \ce{BaTiO3} with its full bulk polarization value.
 Hence, we would expect this orientation to be energetically highly disfavored, particularly for very thin \ce{BaTiO3} slabs.
 In previous studies with \ce{BiFeO3\text{/}SrRuO3} superlattices, for example, the unhappy polarization orientation of \ce{BiFeO3} in \ce{BiFeO3\text{/}SrRuO3} superlattices was only metastable for six or more \ce{BiFeO3} layers \cite{spaldin_layer_2021} and the disfavored orientation for \ce{BaTiO3\text{/}LaNiO3} superlattices could only be stabilized for more than eight \ce{BaTiO3} layers \cite{tao_ferroelectricity_2016}.